Lafayette College has a variety of programs for supporting research activities that incorporate students.

 Lafayette’s EXCEL Scholars Program enables high-performing students to assist faculty members with their scholarship.
 The purpose of the EXCEL Program is to encourage collaboration in learning between faculty and students.
 The work of the student must, therefore, be research-oriented and not administrative in its primary emphasis.
 EXCEL Scholars may work part-time during the academic year or full-time during the Summer and the Interim Session.

 Participation in the EXCEL Program is an honor reserved for those students who have achieved distinction in their academic program at Lafayette.
-To be eligible as an EXCEL Scholar, students should have completed their first year at Lafayette and should maintain a cumulative GPA of 3.0.
+To be eligible for a College-funded EXCEL Scholarship, students should have completed their first year at Lafayette and should maintain a cumulative GPA of 3.0.
+(The minimum GPA requirement for externally funded Excel Scholars is determined by the faculty advisor).

 The Research Assistants Program